 The Afghan Bands is a self-working magical effect in which three apparently identical long loops of paper (or sometimes cloth) are cut (or sometimes torn) lengthwise to produce first two separate loops, then a single double-length loop, and finally two interlocked loops.
 The first loop is a simple untwisted loop, the second a Mobius Strip and the third a fully twisted loop.

-The first publication of the effect that I know of is in 'Le Livre des Amusettes' by Toto, which was published in Paris by Charles Mendel in 1899.
+In 'Le Livre des Amusettes' by Toto, which was published in Paris by Charles Mendel in 1899.

-It also appeared in 'Fun with Paperfolding' by Murray and Rigney, published in New York in 1928, as 'The Mystery Loops'.
+In 'Fun with Paperfolding' by Murray and Rigney, published in New York in 1928, as 'The Mystery Loops'.